Apress/pro-jakarta-persistence-jakarta-ee10/README.md

 While I have used both, maven by its very design is a constrained, somewhat inflexible build system out of the box.
 However, that inflexibility by its very nature makes debugging problems straight forward, predictable, and hence its use.
-In addition, while IDE's can run/build Gradle projects using gradle, the use of maven allows your IDE to convert a project it into its internal build system, which is an advantage.
+In addition, while IDE's can run/build Gradle projects using gradle, the use of maven allows your IDE to convert a project into its internal build system, which is an advantage.

 ## Weaknesses of the original book environment